aygul-p/AP_CV_Projects/README.md

-**Danceability:** Spotify’s mainstream music has maintained a consistent rhythmic accessibility and danceability seems to be a mature, optimized trait rather than evolving, which suggests listeners’ preference for “movable” music hasn’t changed much in a decade.
+1. **Danceability:** Spotify’s mainstream music has maintained a consistent rhythmic accessibility and danceability seems to be a mature, optimized trait rather than evolving, which suggests listeners’ preference for “movable” music hasn’t changed much in a decade.

 **Energy:** Despite genre cycles among EDM, trap, pop, and hyperpop average perceived energy remains constant.
 Genre diversity cancels out extremes at scale, indicating that Spotify popularity favors balance, not extremes.

 **Loudness:** Streaming normalization is doing its job.
 Producers optimize for streaming rather than raw loudness, so this is strong evidence of platform-driven production behavior.

-**Tempo:** Minimal variance across a decade.
+**Tempo:** Minimal variance across a decade is observed.
 About 130 BPM aligns with pop, dance, workout / driving playlists.
 This tempo range maximizes engagement, movement, and playlist compatibility.
 In short, Spotify’s ecosystem implicitly favors mid-high tempo music.

 **Key results:**